microsoftgraph/microsoft-graph-docs-contrib/concepts/applications-authenticationbehaviors.md

 ## Configure authenticationBehaviors to prevent issuance of email claims with unverified domain owners

-The **authenticationBehaviors** property of the [user](/graph/api/resources/application?view=graph-rest-beta) object allows you to configure breaking-change behaviors related to token issuance.
+The **authenticationBehaviors** property of the [application](/graph/api/resources/application?view=graph-rest-beta&preserve-view=true) object allows you to configure breaking-change behaviors related to token issuance.
 Applications can adopt new breaking changes by enabling a behavior (set the behavior to `true`), or continue using pre-existing behavior by disabling it (by setting the behavior to `false`).

 Today, the default behavior is to remove email addresses with unverified domain owners in claims, except for single-tenant apps and for multi-tenant apps with previous sign-in activity with unverified emails.
 If your app falls into either of these exceptions and you wish to remove unverified email addresses, set the **removeUnverifiedEmailClaim** property of [authenticationBehaviors](/graph/api/resources/authenticationbehaviors) to `true` as illustrated in the following examples.
 The request returns a `204 No Content` response code.

+> [!NOTE]
+> The authenticationBehaviors property of the application object is currently in `beta` only.

 ### Read the authenticationBehaviors setting for an application